Engr-Daniel/Rprogramming_PROJECTS/009_Identifying Flight Duration Trends in Air Travel/README.md

 Exploring flight data from NYC using advanced data joining techniques in R.

 ## Project Description
 Fly into the world of airline data analysis, focusing on flights from NYC in the latter half of 2022.
-Enhance your data manipulation skills by exploring flight durations, frequencies, and destinations using the 'tidyverse' and gain valuable insights into airline operations.
+Enhance your data manipulation skills by exploring flight durations, frequencies, and destinations using the `tidyverse` and gain valuable insights into airline operations.

 ## Project Instructions